GeoCities: Neighborhoods

-In its original form, site users selected a so-called "city" in which to list the hyperlinks to their web pages.
-The "cities" were named after real cities or regions according to their content—for example, computer-related sites were displayed in "SiliconValley" and those dealing with entertainment were assigned to "Hollywood"—hence the name of the site.
-Soon after its acquisition by Yahoo!, this practice was abandoned in favour of using the Yahoo! member names in the URLs.
-During 1996, GeoCities had 29 "neighborhoods," which had groupings of content created by the "homesteaders" (GeoCities users).
+In its original form, site users selected a so-called "city" in which to list the hyperlinks to their Web pages.
+The "cities" were named after real cities or regions according to their content: For example, computer-related sites were displayed in "SiliconValley" and those dealing with entertainment were assigned to "Hollywood", hence the name of the site.
+Soon after its acquisition by Yahoo!, this practice was abandoned in favor of using the Yahoo! member names in the URLs.
+During 1996, GeoCities had 29 "neighborhoods", which had groupings of content created by the "homesteaders" (GeoCities users).
 By 1999, GeoCities had additional neighborhoods and refocused existing neighborhoods.